-A dedicated teacher of both cello and chamber music, Mr. Taylor has combined performance and pedagogy throughout his career, conducting master classes and writing articles on a wide variety of musical topics.
+A dedicated teacher of both cello and chamber music, Mr. Taylor frequently combines performance and pedagogy, conducting master classes and writing articles on a wide variety of musical topics.
+He is a member of the faculty of DePaul University’s School of Music and serves on the board of cellobello.org, the leading online resource for all things pertaining to the cello.
 With the Everest Quartet, he performed and taught extensively in North America and the Caribbean and gave the world premiere of a work by Israeli-American composer Paul Schoenfield.
-He has given audition training seminars and lessons at Miami’s New World Symphony, of which he was a member and to which he has returned to perform as concerto soloist under the batons of Michael Tilson-Thomas and Nicholas McGegan.
+He regularly participates in audition training seminars and mentoring at Miami’s New World Symphony, of which he was a member and to which he has returned to perform as concerto soloist under the batons of Michael Tilson-Thomas and Nicholas McGegan.

 A fan of many styles of music, Mr. Taylor had a seven-year association with the band Pink Martini.
 With this unique ensemble, he appeared on "Late Night with Conan O'Brien," "The Late Show with David Letterman," at the Hollywood Bowl with the Los Angeles Philharmonic, and in nightclubs and theaters across North America.
 He can be heard on Pink Martini's studio release, "Hey Eugene.”

 Mr. Taylor holds a Bachelor of Music degree and a Performer's Certificate from the Eastman School of Music, where he won the school's concerto competition and performed as soloist with the Eastman Philharmonia.
 His Master of Music degree is from Indiana University.
-His primary teachers have been Janos Starker and Paul Katz.
+His primary teachers have been János Starker and Paul Katz.